 SANTA ANA, CA.- Stacks Bowers Galleries

-, Americas oldest rare coin auction firm, will be featuring an historic and very rare 1793 Strawberry Leaf Cent for the third time in the firms history, an offering that represents only the fourth time this coin has sold at auction since 1890!
-The sale will take place August 6th in Las Vegas.
+sold an historic and very rare 1793 Strawberry Leaf Cent for the third time in the firms history for $660,000.
+This sale, which occurred at the Bellagio in Las Vegas, represents only the fourth time this coin has sold at auction since 1890!

 In addition to ranking as the finest known, it is also the most historic survivor of this variety.
 It was purchased at auction by famous Boston bean-baker Lorin G. Parmelee in October 1877 for $77.50 and was sold alongside his entire collection at auction in 1890, where it realized $79.
 It went on to be owned by several significant collectors throughout the late-19th and early-20th centuries including Bostonian Dr. Thomas Hall and Virgil Brand of Chicago.